-- Refurbishment of Ontario's nuclear fleet, extending the lives of these reactors. - A \$1.2-billion investment to revitalize AECL's Chalk River Laboratories. - Commitments from four provinces to explore and promote development of small modular reactors. - A new Institute for Advanced Medical Isotopes at the University of British Columbia.
+- Refurbishment of Ontario's nuclear fleet, extending the lives of these reactors. - An SMR project at Darlington station in Ontario to be in service by 2029, with plans for 3 more. - A \$1.2-billion investment to revitalize AECL's Chalk River Laboratories. - Commitments from four provinces to explore and promote development of small modular reactors. - Plans from four provinces to explore and promote development of small modular reactors. - A new Institute for Advanced Medical Isotopes at the University of British Columbia.